In this section

-Quality health care is doing the right thing for the right patient, at the right time, in the right way to achieve the best possible results.
-Patient safety practices protect patients from preventable harm associated with health care services.
+Quality health care means doing the right thing — for the right patient, at the right time, in the right way — to achieve the best possible results.
+Patient safety practices protect patients from accidental or preventable harm associated with health care services.

 Planning is essential to get the most out of your EHR investment and to ensure its safe use.
-The resources provided throughout this Playbook provide clinicians with a place to start making fuller use of EHRs to improve care quality and safety.
+The resources provided throughout this playbook provide clinicians with a starting place to use their EHR to improve care quality and safety.